Diversity in the workplace is a hot topic…but have you ever stopped to wonder why that is?

 - A Deloitte University study reports that “83% of millennials are actively engaged when they believe their organization fosters an inclusive culture, compared to only 60% of millennials who are actively engaged when their organization does not foster an inclusive culture.”

-As millennials make up a sizeable portion (two-fifths) of the working-age population, they have a massive influence on the ways that companies (who want to thrive) need to think about doing business.
+As millennials make up a sizable portion (two-fifths) of the working-age population, they have a massive influence on the ways that companies (who want to thrive) need to think about doing business.

 Therefore, it stands to reason that smart businesses need to purposely seek to fill their ranks with diverse employees if they want to compete in the marketplace both now and in the future.